 A special category of floating cabins are the float tanks with atypical forms: spherical, pyramidal, shell, oval, etc. This is also the case for the Aquarmony Pyramid floating tank, which although it falls according to its dimensions in the Float Cabin category, may rather be called a Float Pyramid .
 The bathtub and filtration system for the Aquarmony Pyramid are the same as the Aquarmony ONE tank.
 What is different is the size and shape of the enclosure, namely 300 cm in length, 300 cm in width and 200 cm in height.
 The shape of the pyramid, more precisely its base, is that which requires a doubled installation surface compared to a standard cabin.
 The complexity of the construction is also higher, respecting the proportions of the great pyramids in Egypt, in order to obtain the pyramid effect.
 For this reason, the cost of customized or atypical tanks is slightly higher than for standard rectangular floating cabins.
 So you can expect a price between 25,000 and 50,000 EUR/USD for atypical pools purchased from outside Romania.
 Currently we have no knowledge of a float tank producer that manufactures pyramidal enclosures, the only models that appear online being 2-3 custom-made private tanks.
 In our case, the export cost for an Aquarmony Pyramid tank starts at 14,000 EUR/USD.

 The last category in our list of float tank models is the Float Room , namely the floating rooms.
 In this category, there are quite wide variations, because a room can be anything from the size of a simple apartment bath to a spa room in a luxury hotel.
 As an approximate size, we can call it a floating room if it’s anywhere over 250 cm in length, 200 cm in width and 200 cm in height.
 I mean the kind of enclosure in which any trace of claustrophobia sensation is out of the question.
 There are basically two types of float rooms: the open ones, where the tub is placed inside of an actual bathroom, that is more or less insulated for sound, heat and moisture.
-The second type is built with modular walls, inside a larger rooms, for better moisture, sound and thermal insulation, despite generous dimensions.
+The second type is built with modular walls, inside a larger room, for better moisture, sound and thermal insulation, despite generous dimensions.
 The float tubs also vary greatly in this category, from the simple ones of 130-150 cm in width, to double tubs of 160-220 cm wide or even round ones of 200-220 cm in diameter.
-Obviously, the bigger the room and the bathtub, the higher the costs, both the purchase and the maintenance, also for the consumables or the re-circulation and filtration system.
+Obviously, the bigger the room and the bathtub, the higher the costs, both the purchase and the maintenance, also for the consumables and heating or the re-circulation and filtration system.
 Approximate import costs: starting at 30,000 EUR/USD and up to 100,000 EUR/USD.
 The export cost for an Aquarmony Premium float room starts at 16,000 EUR/USD.

 Besides these main categories, there are, of course, other niche variants or self-built tanks.
 As we said in the previous article, there are many enthusiasts in the field who have tried to build their own tanks and more or less succeeding, depending on the skill and budget of each.
 There are also more and more global producers who are constantly innovating, both in terms of additional options and in terms of cost reduction when possible.
 The current trend, which is beginning to become stronger, that of people turning back to the natural and simple, quiet and peace, will continue to grow.
 We can therefore hope for the day when float tanks will become more popular, at least as popular as hydro-massage bathtubs, Jacuzzi or various types of saunas.
 And we at Aquarmony are here to help with this.
 That’s why we also considered the current article useful, perhaps a little more technical than the ones we used to write so far, but we hope to make a little more light in the subject of floating tanks.
 For the same purpose, we will add a small comparative table, referring to the classic Samadhi Tank, in order to ease the choice for those in search of a tank, whether for a personal purpose or for a floating center.